 A mass tort is a type of civil action involving numerous plaintiffs with similar claims against one or a few defendants in state or federal court.
 Mass torts most often are filed by individuals who have suffered physical or financial injury because of the negligence or misconduct of a corporation.

-What is Multidistrict Litigation
+What is Multidistrict Litigation (an MDL)?

-The cases are joined before one federal judge for the purpose of the discovery and important legal rulings.
+The lawsuits are joined before one federal judge for the purpose of discovery and important legal rulings.
 The judge overseeing the litigation appoints a select group of attorneys to pursue the discovery on behalf of all individuals injured.
 This group of attorneys is referred to as the “plaintiffs’ steering committee” (the PSC).

-The MDL usually takes many years to resolve, and the law firms appointed by the judge routinely expend many millions of dollars and more than 100,000 hours of time trying to prove the case for the plaintiffs.
+The MDL usually takes many years to resolve, and the law firms appointed by the judge routinely expend many millions of dollars and more than 50,000 hours of time trying to prove the case for the plaintiffs.

-What is a Class Action
+What is a Class Action?

-A class action is a type of lawsuit where a few individuals, known as class representatives, represent the interest of many individuals, even if the other individuals don't have a lawyer and are not named in the litigation.
+A class action is a type of lawsuit where a few individuals, known as class representatives, represent the interest of many individuals, even individuals that don't have a lawyer and are not named in the litigation.
 Clients must consent before being identified in a lawsuit as a class representative, as they will have special responsibilities involving the litigation.